fabric/fabric/docs/installation.rst

 PyCrypto
 --------

-`PyCrypto <http://www.amk.ca/python/code/crypto.html>`_ is a dependency of Paramiko which provides the low-level (C-based) encryption algorithms used to run SSH.
+`PyCrypto <http://www.amk.ca/python/code/crypto.html>`_  provides the low-level (C-based) encryption algorithms used to run SSH, and is thus required by our SSH library.
 There are a couple gotchas associated with installing PyCrypto: its compatibility with Python's package tools, and the fact that it is a C-based extension.

 .. _pycrypto-and-pip: